Monika-Bhardwaj/AudioBook/README.md

-AudioBook - PDF to Speech Converter
+🎧 AudioBook - PDF to Speech Converter

-A Python application that converts PDF documents into audiobooks by reading each page aloud using text-to-speech.
+Convert your PDFs into audiobooks effortlessly!
+This Python app reads each page aloud, turning your documents into listening experiences.

-Features
+✨ Features

-Select a PDF file through a user-friendly file dialog.
+📂 Easy file selection: Choose any PDF via a graphical file dialog

-Extract text from every page of the PDF.
+📄 Page-by-page reading: Extracts and reads text from every PDF page

-Use offline text-to-speech synthesis to read the text aloud.
+🗣️ Offline Text-to-Speech: Uses pyttsx3 for smooth, offline speech synthesis

-Prompt user after each page to continue or stop.
+⏸️ Control flow: Pause after each page and decide whether to continue or stop

-Lightweight and easy to use.
+⚡ Lightweight & fast: No heavy dependencies, runs smoothly on most systems

-Prerequisites
+🛠️ Prerequisites

-Python 3.6 or higher

-Python libraries:
+Python 3.6+

+Libraries:

-pyttsx3 (Text-to-speech engine)
+pyttsx3 (text-to-speech engine)

 PyPDF2 (PDF text extraction)

-tkinter (File dialog; usually pre-installed with Python)
+tkinter (GUI file dialog, usually included with Python)

-Installation
+🚀 Installation Steps

-Clone this repository or download the source files.
+Clone or download this repository to your local machine.

-(Optional) Create and activate a virtual environment:
+(Optional but recommended) Create a virtual environment to keep dependencies clean:

-On Windows:
+Windows:

 python -m venv .venv
 .venv\Scripts\activate

-On macOS/Linux:
+macOS/Linux:

 python3 -m venv .venv
 source .venv/bin/activate

+Install required packages:

-Install required packages with: pip install pyttsx3 PyPDF2
+pip install pyttsx3 PyPDF2

-Usage
+▶️ How to Use

+Run the program:

-Run the main Python script by executing: python main.py
+python main.py

-A file dialog will open to select your PDF file.
+A file dialog will appear.
+Select the PDF you want to convert.

-The program will read the text of each page aloud.
+The app will read the text aloud page by page.

-After each page, you will be prompted to continue reading or stop.
+After each page, you will be asked:

+Continue reading? (y/n):

+Type y to go on, or n to stop listening.

-How It Works
+💡 How It Works

-Uses tkinter to open a file selection dialog.

-Reads PDF pages using PyPDF2.

-Extracted text is passed to pyttsx3 for speech synthesis.
+Opens a GUI file selector using tkinter.

+Uses PyPDF2 to extract text from each PDF page.

+Speaks the extracted text aloud using pyttsx3.

-Provides user control to continue or stop after each page.
+Waits for user input after each page to continue or stop.

-Troubleshooting
+🐞 Troubleshooting Tips

+tkinter errors?
-If you get errors related to tkinter, install it manually (for example, on Ubuntu/Debian): sudo apt-get install python3-tk
+On Linux systems, you might need to install it manually:

+sudo apt-get install python3-tk

-If speech does not work, ensure your system audio is enabled and pyttsx3 dependencies are installed properly.
+No speech or sound issues?

+Check your audio system is working.

+Make sure pyttsx3 installed correctly with all dependencies.

-Contributing
+🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit pull requests.
+Contributions are warmly welcomed!
+Fork the repo, make your changes, and open a pull request.
+Suggestions and bug reports are appreciated!

-License
+📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Author
+🙋‍♀️ Author

 Monika Bhardwaj

-Acknowledgements
+❤️ Acknowledgements

+pyttsx3
-pyttsx3 for the text-to-speech engine.
+ for the text-to-speech engine

+PyPDF2
-PyPDF2 for PDF parsing.
+ for PDF handling

-Python’s tkinter library for file dialogs.
+Python’s built-in tkinter for GUI dialogs